by Nicholas van der Walle, CEO & Founder of Astute

-Even with the current Annual Service Plan, licensing remains relatively rigid.
-Again, as with previous points, we can now take full advantage of the Annual Service Plan subscription model as well as the Astute Manager.
+Even with the current subscription, licensing remains relatively rigid.
+Again, as with previous points, we can now take full advantage of the subscription model as well as the Astute Manager.

 That is why, with the emergence of the new Astute Manager mid-August 2020, we will be introducing a more flexible licensing system.
 In a nutshell, activating the machine you’re currently working on will be instant upon logging in to the Astute Manager, automatically moving any previous installation with you.

 There will be no need to quit and restart Illustrator when you update your activation status, so long as the plugins are already installed.

 This will be ideal for users who work “on site” on a contract basis or those who have several machines that they switch between when working over the course of a week.